Table of Contents Hide

 But Bunnings, and other large hardware stores like them, offer so much more than tools and fixtures.
 For caravanners and camping enthusiasts, there’s a heap of cool stuff available.
 Much of it you will probably never use, but there are some gems that are definitely worth adding to your camping kit.

-LYTWORX 2 COB LED LIGHT
+LYTWORX LED FLIP SWITCH LIGHT

 Have you got a cupboard or other storage spot in your caravan or camper that could do with some illumination, especially when rummaging through it at night?
 Well, your struggle is over with this handy little LED light that can be affixed to just about any flat surface.
 It runs on three AAA batteries so there’s no need to wire it into your electrical system, and it has its own on/off switch.
 The amount of light thrown out from the two-bar LED is almost unbelievable.
 More than enough to light up the largest of storage spaces.
 At the price of a Happy Meal, you can afford to pick up a few extras and use them to light up around the campsite.
 They even have a couple of magnets so you can attach them to the underside of the bonnet of the car for night-time roadside repairs.
 Brilliant.
-RRP $5.30
+RRP $3.99 click here

 DIGGERS 500ML LAVENDER MULTI-PURPOSE SURFACE CLEANER

 My wife is fastidious about cleaning and, since we now live in our caravan, her attention is focused on keeping our van clean.
 If you think about the range of cleaning products you use at home and then try to store all those in your van, it would take up an inordinate amount of valuable storage space, not to mention all that extra weight.
 Fortunately, help is at hand.
 Kylie found this lavender-scented methylated spirits-based general cleaner and she swears by it.
 We (good save, bloke) clean every single surface of the van with it.
 It’s great for cleaning the mirror in the ensuite, the shower, the walls, the kitchen, basically everything inside the van.
 It doesn’t leave any streaks and can remove most stains.
 About the only thing we don’t clean with it is the leather lounge.
 It’s available in a spray bottle as well as a convenient refill.
 Best of all, it’s bloody cheap.
-RRP $4.80
+RRP $5.10 click here

-TAP Y ADAPTER
+TAP ‘Y’ ADAPTER

 If you love going away to a coastal caravan park, you’ll likely be into water sports of some description such as swimming, snorkelling or fishing.
-All these activities will have you returning to your caravan park site with gear covered in sand and salt water.
+All these activities will have you returning to your caravan park site with gear covered in sand and saltwater.
 Wouldn’t it be handy to have an extra tap outlet to connect a small hose and trigger nozzle to clean off all your gear?
 Well, your hardware store has just the answer.
 Grab yourself a Y adapter for a standard tap outlet, connect your caravan water to one end and run a small hose off the other.
 It’s convenient and keeps the mess away from the van.
 While you’re in the garden section, purchase a few extra hose fittings.
 They always come in handy.
-RRP Usually around 20 bucks.
+RRP Usually around 20 bucks. click here

 MATADOR NON-STICK HOTPLATE LINER